IamLiesa/blog_21moves/content/blog/how-to-get-started-with-running-beginners-guide.md

   "col-xs-12|img/posts/how-to-get-started-with-running-beginners-guide/IMG_5211.jpg|get started with running" ->}}

-{{% chapter_header "How to get started with Running?" "getStarted" %}}
+{{% chapter_header "6 Tips on how to get started with Running" "getStarted" %}}

 1. Start slow: You don’t have to win a marathon or be the queen of sprints when you start running.
 How fast you can run depends on your own body schedule.
-Don’t be frustrated if you take a little longer for those first k’s.
+Don’t be frustrated if you take a little longer for those first kilometers.
 Keep in mind that every run provides health benefits.
 You should rather concentrate on going further, not faster in the beginning.
 And of course you also don’t have to run every day, start with three times a week, that’s a pretty good start.

 2. Run slower:  If you’re feeling out of breath or sick you can be sure that you have run to fast.
 In the beginning your training can even include quick walking.
 Try two minutes running and one minute walking to catch your breath.
 You’ll see, soon you’ll be able to stick to running only.